prohippo/pyelly/README.txt

                       fix problems with English morphology rules
                       fix problem with ampersand in tokenization
-                      fix problem with pattern matching on strings with brackets clean up and extend "marking" rules and integration tests clean up documentation
+                      fix problem with pattern matching on strings with brackets fix problem with abbreviations and hyphenation
+                      clean up and extend "marking" rules and integration tests clean up documentation
                       clean up ellyBase code and commentary
-                      clean up ellySurvey code and fix dummy Tree class fix problem with rule sequence numbers in parse tree dumping use *x syntactic feature to identify period add check to avoid ord() error on '' add missing error exit in loading vocabulary table
+                      clean up ellySurvey code and fix dummy Tree class fix problem with rule sequence numbers in parse tree dumping use *x syntactic feature to identify period as punctuation add check to avoid ord() error on '' add missing error exit in loading vocabulary table